predixdesignsystem/px-sample-app-angular/README.md

 If you need to do `ng build` on Windows, see EMFILE under Known Problems.

 ## Known Problems

-### SASS Include Path

-No longer an issue (since CLI v1.0.0-beta.26), relevant configuration is now in `angular-cli.json` under `"stylePreprocessorOptions"`.

 ### EMFILE "too many open files" error when building on Windows